na-mi-lo/Movie-Recommender-Project/planning/README.md

 ### Update ###

 Complete this section ahead of lab for week 2 of the project
-* We have also completed ...
+* We have completed Lasso Regression and Nueral Network Implementation
-* We are stuck on ...
+* We are stuck on low accuracy with Lasso Regression and NN

 ### Requests ###
-We need advice about/help with ... (optional):
+We need advice about/help with: what we do do about the low accuracy scores

 ------
 ## Week 3 Planning